Forwarding Packets Greedily on the Line: The Algorithm

-\begin{theorem} If there are $k$ routers and all packets have length~1 or~2, \GREEDY is $\left(2-\frac{1}{2^{k-1}} \right)$-competitive. \end{theorem} \begin{proof} Consider any router $i\ge2$ and any packet $p$ that is released at time $r(p)$ on router $i-1$ or $i$ and that has router $i$ as its last router.
-The priority of every packet that remains alive in \GREEDY's schedule increases by 1 in every time step in which it is not processed.
-Hence, $p$ is not delayed (on any router) by any packet that is released (on any router) at time $t'=r(p)+2$ or later since $p$ has higher priority.
+\begin{theorem} If there are $k$ routers and all packets have length~1 or~2, \GREEDY is $\left(2-\frac{1}{2^{k-1}} \right)$-competitive. \end{theorem} \begin{proof} Fix any router $i\ge2$ and any packet $p$ that is released at time $r(p)$ on router $i-1$ or $i$ and has router $i$ as its last router.
+The priority of every packet that remains alive in \GREEDY's schedule increases by 1 in each time step in which it is not processed.
+Therefore, no packet released at time $t'=r(p)+2$ or later, on any router, can delay $p$, because $p$ has higher priority.